KEHILLAH HIGH

 What are the luggage restrictions and recommended luggage types?

 We recommend sticking to one carry-on bag and one larger checked bag (weighing no more than 50 lbs).
 Before packing, please review the updated restrictions for checked and carry-on luggage listed on the TSA website.
+We also recommend bringing a small backpack to use daily.

 What shall I pack?

 After signing up for the trip, we will send you a packing list.
-Some sites such as the Western Wall and historical synagogues will require modest attire.
+Some sites, such as the Western Wall and historical synagogues, will require modest attire.
 Girls should plan to have a casual skirt to slip over shorts and a shawl or jacket to put on over sleeveless tops.
 Boys should carry a kippah.

 What’s the summer weather like?